FOR EXEMPLARY BRAVERY

 Bob Wyatt – Stand To!
 The Journal of the Western Front Association.
 No. 97.
 May 2013.

 Blacker’s Boys tells the First World War history of the 9th (Service) Battalion, Princess Victoria’s (Royal Irish Fusiliers) (County Armagh), one of thirteen infantry battalions raised in Ireland for 36th (Ulster) Division.
-You can see more about this comprehensive history, read reviews, and see updates, additional information and photographs that have been contributed since publication on the Blacker’s Boys website.
+You can see more about this comprehensive history, read reviews, and see updates, additional information and photographs that have been contributed since publication on the Blacker’s Boys page.